aarmono/crypto_transceiver_instructions/README.md

    ![Radio Settings](images/radio_settings.png)
 1. When the settings are set as desired, press Escape to exit

-If you have not already done so, create an encryption key by selecting "Generate Encryption Key and press Enter".
+If you have not already done so, create an encryption key by following the "Generating and Saving a Key" step above.
 You can also adjust other settings as desired.
 When you have finished, select "Save Current Settings to SD Card".

 ![Save Settings](images/save_settings.png)